 Make repayments

-Even though there are typically no monthly repayments to make with a lifetime mortgage, all our plans come with the option to make ad-hoc or regular repayments to help reduce your total cost of borrowing, often without incurring an early repayment charge.
+Even though there are typically no monthly repayments to make with a lifetime mortgage -as the loan, plus compound interest, is typically repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care - all our plans come with the option to make ad-hoc or regular repayments to help reduce your total cost of borrowing, without incurring an early repayment charge, subject to criteria.

-Even if you’re only able to make small repayments, it’ll help reduce the amount of interest you pay over the lifetime of your loan.
+Even if you’re only able to make small repayments, it’ll help reduce the amount of interest you accrue over the lifetime of your loan.

 Consider a drawdown plan

-With a drawdown lifetime mortgage, you only take out the money you need when you need it.
+With a drawdown lifetime mortgage, you release an initial lump sum for your immediate needs and then withdraw the remainder of your release in smaller withdrawals as and when needed, subject to minimum amounts.
 This can help reduce your total cost of borrowing, as interest is only charged on the money you release, rather than the full amount available.

-Remortgage to another equity release plan in the future
+Remortgage to another lifetime mortgage plan in the future

 If interest rates reduce in the future, you may have the option to remortgage your current plan to secure a lower rate.
-By paying a lower interest rate, you can reduce your total cost of borrowing.
+By paying a lower MER (Monthly Equivelant Rate), you can reduce your total cost of borrowing.
 However, a reduction to interest rates in the future isn’t guaranteed.

-It’s also important to remember that there may be an early repayment charge (ERC) payable if you choose to remortgage your equity release plan.
-However, most modern lifetime mortgages come with fixed ERCs.
+It’s also important to remember that there may be an early repayment charge (ERC) payable if you choose to remortgage your lifetime mortgage.
+Your adviser will consider any early repayment charges you need to pay.

-At more2life, with some of our lifetime mortgages, you’re able to repay your loan in full without an early repayment charge after year eight.
-If this is important to you, your adviser will be able to help you understand which products are best suited to your needs.
+At more2life, with some of our lifetime mortgages, you’re able to repay your loan in full without an early repayment charge.
+If this is important to you, your adviser will be able to help you understand which product is best suited to your needs.

 Alongside the benefits of equity release, we also want you to be aware of what’s important to consider before making a decision.